In this video, I talk about nightmares/fears, worries etc and how to help children with these disruptive challenges.

 The structure or How the child is thinking about the nightmare is the most important factor when talking to them about it.
 And what we want the child to experience is a lessening of the intensity of the emotion they were feeling so that they can relax and get back to sleep.

-So with children, it's really important I've found and sitting with our daughter, Phoebe is talking about what happened and what it's all about is actually kind of like a little bit like red rag to the bull or flicking a bit of fuel in the flame.
-What really is more important is you know, is it in colour or black and white?
+So with children, it's really important I've found, and sitting with our daughter; Phoebe is talking about what happened and what it's all about is actually kind of like a little bit like red rag to the bull or flicking a bit of fuel in the flame.
+What really is more important is how she is thinking about it: is it in colour or black and white?
 Well, it's in colour daddy.
-Is it life size or bigger or smaller?
+Is it life-size or bigger or smaller?
 It's kind of bigger than life.
 And how close is it to you in your dream?
 It's right there.
-Well, lets be fair.
-If something larger than life, colourful and right there, it doesn't matter what it is.
-It's going to be pretty freaky.
+Well, let's be fair, if something larger than life, colourful and right there, (it doesn't matter what it is), it's going to be pretty freaky.
 So here's the thing, what we do is we say okay, what would happen if it was a little bit further away?
 Does it feel as bad when it's a little bit further away, like two or three meters away?
 Well, no but it's still there.
 Of course.
 Okay so it's over there and you make it smaller so it's like that big, but it's five meters away.
 It's on the other side of the room and it's that big.
 How does it feel?
 It's still there, but it doesn't feel okay.
 If you imagine it kind of a little bit fuzzy and stuck red hair on it.
 See that's the thing.
 As soon as you do something like that, you change the structure.
 The first thing that happens is something changes with respect to how they feel about it because it's different, it changed and also they realize unconsciously that they changed it and they didn't know they could.
 That's the most important part.
 Learning that they can change how they feel by changing how something looks in their head because they can't see it out there, but it's kind of there because they're hallucinating it.

 What you're doing at that point is you're giving them an unconscious experience.
 You're bringing something that is normally unconscious up to the present and children are great for this because they live unconsciously most of the time and you shift it or at least you teach the unconscious that there can be some element of control and then they take that information inward and they might not necessarily see it straight away, but they learn something and that could also influence the way the unconscious is doing what it does.
 Assuming it worked for us and it certainly worked for me.